 Every client always has the option of paying me on an hourly basis if he or she wants.
-But over the past 20 years, I've encountered very few ERISA long term disability (LTD) clients, who can afford to do that; or who would want to do it.
+But over the past 25 years, I've encountered very few ERISA long term disability (LTD) clients, who can afford to do that; or who would want to do it.
 Almost all LTD cases I handle are done on a contingency fee basis.
-That means taking a percentage of the client’s disability benefits, if I'm successful.
-I have not always been comfortable with the concept.
-But over time, I've come to accept it as inevitable.
+That means taking a percentage of the client’s disability benefits if I'm successful.
+At first I wasn’t always comfortable with the concept.
+But over time, I came to accept it as inevitable.
 The following may explain why.

-Although my background in the ERISA field goes back well over 30 years, for the first 12 years in private practice, I avoided ERISA disability cases like the plague.
+Although my background in ERISA goes back well over 35 years, for the first 11 years in private practice, I avoided ERISA disability cases like the plague.
 While I represented and advised several ERISA benefit plans as to plan structure and design, I avoided ERISA litigation cases in general.
 There were several reasons for that.
-I did not want to defend insurance companies against claimants.
-There was no way I could bring myself to do that.
-And as far as representing claimants, that was not particularly appealing to me either.
-ERISA cases are complex.
-They often require hundreds of hours of attorney time to pursue.
-And because of the prevailing case law back in 1983 (when I first hung out my own shingle), I regarded ERISA benefit cases as virtually impossible to win; and thus, a short road to my own bankruptcy.
+ERISA benefit cases are complex.
+Because of that complexity, they often require hundreds of hours of attorney time to pursue.
+I regarded them has a high risk / low reward endeavor and thus a short road to my own bankruptcy.

-Bottom line is different attorneys have different fee arrangements.
+Different attorneys have different fee arrangements.
 As with any purchase, a potential client should "shop around" to get an idea of how different lawyers charge for their services.
-Also, as with any purchase, find out the lawyer’s background, experience and track record.
-It is critically important that the attorney truly shares your goals.
+But it’s at least equally and perhaps more important to find out the lawyer’s background, experience and track record because in the end you may get exactly what you pay for.
+In my opinion, a client would be well advised to avoid law firms that pursue a "volume" ERISA-disability practice because it necessarily means that individual cases will not be given “individualized” attention.
+I believe that sole practitioners and small firms, who have substantial litigation experience and who have survived in the ERISA field for many years are the best bet.
+It’s critically important that the attorney truly shares the client’s goals.
 So find out right up front the kind of lawyer you’re dealing with.
-Ask questions.
-Weigh the alternatives carefully.
-Then make an informed choice.
+Also, as with any purchase, ask questions, weigh the alternatives then make an informed choice.

 Why They're Important and What to Expect